-In any event, anti-corruption due diligence must be appropriate and proportionate to the factors involved in the transaction (e.g. size of the target company) and to the target's extent of exposure to the risk of corruption.
+The nature and thoroughness of the due diligence and the information to be collected as part of the anti-corruption due diligence are appropriate and proportionate to the factors involved in the transaction (e.g. size of the target company) and to the target's extent of exposure to the risk of corruption.

 A series of indices upstream of the transaction will provide an idea of this level of exposure: e.g. where the company has operations, the use of intermediaries, its interactions with the public authorities, etc.